grace-notes/grace-notes-lessons/books/Jude.md

 II Peter 2:4, and I Peter 3:18-22 also make reference to the demons locked in Tartarus.
 And exegesis of Jude 6 provides many other details, such as:

-_τερεω_, in the Gr. ‘to guard,’ is used twice in Jude 6.
+τερεω, in the Gr. ‘to guard,’ is used twice in Jude 6.
 The first time describes the fact that the fallen angels did not “guard” or keep their “positions of authority.”
 This means that they violated God’s divine law of the segregation of species.
 They lusted after the females of another species.
 They then “abandoned their own home,” which means they left their normal ‘bodies’, or form of existence, and their place of habitation, heaven, and assumed a different form.
 They ‘donned’ human appearance.
 According to E.W.
-Bullinger, the word _oiketerion_, “home,” is used only in II Cor.
-5:2 and Jude 6; “both times in this sense: one of the resurrection body of men, and the other of the spirit body of angels.”[^6] The second usage of _tereo_ contraposes the first: since they did not guard, they received ‘guarding’ from God.
+Bullinger, the word οἰκετεριον, “home,” is used only in II Cor.
+5:2 and Jude 6; “both times in this sense: one of the resurrection body of men, and the other of the spirit body of angels.”[^6] The second usage of τερεω contraposes the first: since they did not guard, they received ‘guarding’ from God.

 The Gr. word for “abandoned” or “left” is exceptional.
 It is not simply ‘leaving,’ which would be _λειπω_.
 Instead it is the term _ἀπολειπω_, which refers to an unlawful violation of the authority of their own bodies.